 The whole range of Philips Hue products can all be installed together, and you can pick and choose the best products for you to add to your lighting collection.
-The one gadget you’ll have to have to get started is something called the Philips Hue Bridge.
+The one gadget you need to have to hand to get started is something called the Philips Hue Bridge.

-This works as the central hub for the Philips Hue products, and it will be the core part of the system you’ll need to connect your other light up to.
+This works as the central hub for all your Philips Hue products, and will soon become the core part of the system you’ll need to connect your other light up to.
 You can either buy this separately or you can just get the Philips Hue Starter Kit that has a Bridge included.

 Before you start buying kit, you’ll want to take a look at the whole range from Philips and ensure you’re buying the right lighting for you.
-Just remember you can have as much or as little as you need for your home, and you can always add to it in the future.
+Just remember, you can always add to it in the future.

 If you press on the three horizontal lines in the top left corner you’ll find an option called Home Control.
-Press on this and it’ll show all of your active smart devices, and you can add new ones by pressing the plus symbol in the bottom right hand corner.
+Press on this and it’ll show all of your active smart devices.
+Here you can add new ones by pressing the plus symbol in the bottom right hand corner.

-Scroll down in this menu to find Philips Hue, and press on that where you’ll be taken to a new menu that asks for your details of your Philips Hue account.
+Scroll down in this menu to find Philips Hue, and press to be taken to a new menu that asks for the details of your Philips Hue account.
 Enter those details to sign in and it will sync across all of your Hue devices that are set up already.

 From here, you can set up nicknames for each of your devices.
 If you have a night light in your child’s bedroom, for example, you can call it 'night light' and Google Assistant will then know the specific light you’re referring to when you say those words to your speaker.

 If you’ve got more than one Philips Hue light, you’ll want to setup what Google calls Rooms.
-In the Home Control section of the app you’ll find the ability to create Rooms and then add devices in that are installed in that area of your home.
+In the Home Control section of the app you’ll find the ability to create Rooms; it's here you can add devices in that are installed in that area of your home.

 For example, if you have three sets of Philips Hue devices in your living room you can include all of these under a title of 'living room'.
 This allows you to say 'OK Google, turn on my living room lights' and stops you having to ask your speaker to turn on all three lights separately.